 The process of creating A/B experiments is always the same:

-- Think about what you want to test: variation of our theme
+- Think about what you want to test: variant of our theme

 - Identify the goals you want to achieve: get more subscriptions

 - Map each goal, to the elements that can help you reach it: to subscribe, a user has to fulfill the subscription form (available in the sidebar of our blog)

 - Run the experiment and analyze the results!